mapsync/scottsville-advisory/site/content/post/city-transit-bus-rides.md

 ---
-title: City Transit Bus Rides
+title: Free Scottsville City Transit Bus Rides
 draft: false
-date: 2021-03-26T14:04:15.366Z
+date: 2021-04-06T14:04:15.366Z
-description: City Transit
+description: Scottsville City Transit not charging to ride City Bus
 ---
-Beginning Monday, March 29th the city transit bus will be running Monday-Friday 7am-4pm.
-Also beginning March 29th for two months the city transit will be offering free rides to anyone.
+The Scottsville City transit bus will be running Monday-Friday 7am-4pm.

+All bus rides are free until June 1.
+No tokens are necessary to ride; so if you have purchased tokens, hold onto them until after June 1.